Alexander Koshetz: Personal life

-From 1941 Koshetz spent the summer months teaching in Winnipeg, Manitoba, Canada, where he died in 1944 at age 69.
-His body is buried at Glen Eden Cemetery, West St. Paul, Manitoba.

 Commemoration

+Within Canada

+A set of commemorative coins by the National Bank of Ukraine (NBU) from 2023 commemorating Koshetz's performance of Shchedryk in 1922 in Carnegie Hall.

+A 2 UAH commemorative coin (reverse side) by the NBU from 2025 commemorating the 150th anniversary of the birth of Koshetz.

-The O. Koshetz Choir in Winnipeg is named in his memory.
+The O. Koshetz Choir in Winnipeg has been named in his memory since 1967.
+Previously, it was known as the Winnipeg UNYF Choir from its inception in 1946, but it was decided to rename the choir for Canada's centennial and to honour Koshetz.
 A unique concert titled the Unknown Koshetz was produced at the University of Manitoba on 26 March 2006.
 The concert featured the Olexander Koshetz Choir of Winnipeg performing Koshetz "choral orchestrations" of music of Hawaii, Scotland, Afro-Americana, and First Nations, sung in both English and Ukrainian translations.